on November 3, 2020 (last modified on May 12, 2022) • 15 minute read

 “Conversion rates are all about the bottom line – literally,” says Alexandra Zamolo of Beekeeper.
 “If your strategies are not converting over to sales, then it’s definitely important to reassess those and pivot to new campaigns.
 This doesn’t have to include just paid campaigns, but strategies where your company invests a lot of time also apply.”

 Tracy Davis of Fetchify says, “Our most important sales metrics and actually the simplest – the conversion rates from leads to free trials and then to sales.
 These ultimately inform us of how our sales funnel is performing.
 Other metrics help us to improve our performance within the funnel – but ultimately, we need to have that steady flow of prospects before all else.”
+Use this sales funnel dashboard to measure the performance of your sales funnel.

 Bruce Harpham of SaaS Marketing Services adds, “I find it helpful to track a few sales metrics.
 Start with your SaaS conversion rate on your website.
 You should see a steady or increasing number of leads come from your website.
 Once that part of the business is going well, I then turn to customer lifetime value.
 If that metric declines, it tells us we need to improve product quality, service quality, or seek out customers that are a better fit.”